 It also provided people with access to the information which changed their experiences and routines in the building.
 For example, the building’s app navigates people to meeting spaces according to their schedules, helps find working desks, free parking spaces or even their colleagues.

 Both residential and office spaces in TELUS Garden rely on the network of connected systems that provide basic services such as ventilation, heating, waste management and lighting in an energy-efficient and environmentally friendly way.
 One of the most important parts of this system is the smart metering for electricity management which provides unprecedented savings and control over power consumption in the building.

-Our team has the practical expertise and deep knowledge of designing and developing digital products and services for smart buildings.
+Our team has the practical expertise and deep knowledge of designing and developing applications and big data tools.

-Are you interested in smart building services and products?
-Do you have an IoT project in mind?
-Contact our team for a free consultation.
+Are you interested in smart building technologies?
+Do you have an IoT project in mind and looking for a skilled software development team?
+Contact Digiteum for a free consultation.
 And let’s start your project right away!